-The benefits from Group Life and Group Dependants' Pension policies must be paid through a discretionary Trust.
-It is the responsibility of the policyholder, using their own Trust to administer and maintain the Trust, to meet the requirements for being Registered with HMRC or Non-Registered, as appropriate.
+The benefits from Group Life and Group Dependants' Pension policies must be paid through a discretionary trust.
+It is the responsibility of the policyholder, using their own trust to administer and maintain the trust, to meet the requirements for being Registered with HMRC or Non-Registered, as appropriate.

-There are a number of ways a discretionary Trust can be set up:
+There are a number of ways a discretionary trust can be set up:

 - Employer's Own Trust

-- Unum Master Trust - LAMP(A)
+- Unum Master Trusts - LAMP (A) or LAMP (EX)